darcamo/pyphysim/docs/hand_written/speedup.rst

    # xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-The idea is that the user should never import the compiled Cython extension, but only :mod:`util.misc`.
+The idea is that the user should never import the compiled Cython extension, but only :mod:`.util.misc`.
 The code above is enough to replace any functions defined in misc.py by the equivalent function defined in misc_c.pyx whenever the Cython extension is compiled, or use the native python version when the Cython extension is not compiled.